AngelArabadzhiev/Python-email-sender/README.md

 ## License

-This project is licensed under the GPL V3 License.
+This project is licensed under the LGPL V2.1 License.
 See the `LICENSE` file for details.